 Similarly, the PDPB, which is yet to be promulgated, proposes prohibiting the transfer of personal data to unauthorized persons or systems.
 Where the transfer of personal data pertains to a transfer to a territory outside of Pakistan, the PDPB would require the territory where personal data is to be transferred to offer an equivalent degree of personal data protection as that provided for in Pakistan, provided that such data transfer is done in accordance with a framework for the transfer of personal data outside of Pakistan as devised by the Commission.

-However, once promulgated, the PDPB would require data collectors and data processors to comply with the standards so prescribed by the Authority in order to protect personal data.
+Further, once promulgated, the PDPB would require data collectors and data processors to comply with the standards so prescribed by it for the protection of personal data.

-There is, at present, no requirement to report data breaches to any individual or regulatory body.
+There is, at present, no requirement to report data breaches to any individual or regulatory body specifically under PECA 2016.
+However, there are self-reporting requirements under sector specific laws, which may contain the reporting of a breach of personal data.

 For breaches of provisions of PECA 2016 appropriate relief may be sought through courts of law having jurisdiction in the matter.
 Specifically, for the breach of personal data and identity information, section 16(2) of PECA 2016 authorizes PTA to secure, destroy, block access to, or prevent transmission of such data if an application is made by the data subject.